Modeling Chemical Exfoliation of Non-van der Waals Chromium Sulfides by Machine Learning Interatomic Potentials and Monte Carlo Simulations: Discussion

 Moreover, we meticulously examined the NNP model's accuracy in approximating the PES around the local minima corresponding to ground-state structures at unseen compositions.
 The results demonstrate the NNP's ability to accurately reproduce energies under elastic lattice strains beyond the training scope, as well as make precise predictions of vibrational energies and forces for snapshots from MD simulations.
 Our investigation revealed the NNP's generalization accuracy trends when extrapolating to ground-state structures at unseen compositions.
 Notably, we observe a gradual degradation in performance as we move beyond the extensively trained composition range of the NNP model, especially when considering strained and vibrationally perturbed structural snapshots of ground states at far compositions.

 Additionally, we demonstrated an illustrative application of the NNP model for SA optimizations.
-Utilizing a multiple-cycle SA algorithm, we identified the low-energy ground-state and metastable structures of Cr$_{(1-x)}$S phases in the composition range ($0.25 \leq x \leq 0.5$).
+Utilizing a multiple-cycle SA algorithm, we identified the low-energy ground-state and metastable structures that are anticipated to arise from experimental synthesis of Cr$_{(1-x)}$S phases in the composition range ($0.25 \leq x \leq 0.5$).
 Within this range, the NNP model accurately predicted the three known Cr-S ground-state phases listed in the Materials Project database \cite{jain2013commentary}: Cr$_{0.75}$S (mp-964), Cr$_{0.667}$S (mp-555569), and Cr$_{0.375}$S (mp-1181961).
 Moreover, the SA optimizations provided valuable insights into the preferred structures of Cr-S materials in this composition range.
-We observed a preference for structures that feature alternating CrS$_2$ and Cr-deficient layers.
-The surplus Cr atoms beyond the ratio of Cr/S = 1/2 were found to act as intercalants within the vdW gaps between the CrS$_2$ layers.
+We observed a preference for structures that feature alternating CrS$_2$ and Cr-deficient layers, where the surplus Cr atoms beyond the ratio of Cr/S = 1/2 act as intercalants within the vdW gaps between CrS$_2$ layers.
 The presence of these intercalant Cr atoms in the vdW gaps significantly contributes to the stabilization of CrS$_2$ layers, even at relatively low percentages, down to around $0.03$.
-This becomes evident in the case of CrS$_2$ composition, where $50\%$ of the Cr atoms display a preferential migration to the vdW gaps to avoid the higher formation energy associated with the vdW CrS$_2$ phase.
+This becomes evident in the case of CrS$_2$ phase, where $50\;\%$ of the Cr atoms display a preferential migration to the vdW gaps to avoid the higher formation energy associated with the vdW CrS$_2$ phase.